 The tillers make a good back-up system, a nice safety feature as well as giving you the boat feel.

 It has to be said though – in really rough weather you’ll be inside the saloon at the navigation table.
-Those helms are pretty exposed.
+Those helms are pretty exposed unless you have installed a dodger.

 We also have to give a big thumbs up to the life raft location which is positioned forward in the nets away from any potential fire hazards in the engine bays and galleys – again, showing that the priority for Outremer is safety.